 AmazonSmile is a simple and automatic way for you to support CA every time you shop, at no cost to you.
-When you shop at smile.amazon.com, you'll find the exact same low prices, vast selection and convenient shopping experience as Amazon.com, with the added bonus that Amazon will donate a portion of the purchase price to CA.
+When you shop at smile.amazon.com, you'll find the exact same low prices, vast selection and convenient shopping experience as purchase price to CA.